Bollywood star Mallika Sherawat tells how she fought off Paris attackers

 (CNN)The Bollywood actress who fought off masked attackers aimed at robbing her in Paris has vowed that she will not let it change her life.

-Mallika Sherawat was attacked by three men who sprayed teargas at her and her French boyfriend, Cyrille Auxenfans, in the hallway of his apartment building as they arrived home.
+Mallika Sherawat was attacked from behind by three men who sprayed teargas at her and her French boyfriend, Cyrille Auxenfans, in the hallway of his apartment building as they arrived home.

 They pushed Sherawat to the ground, then started hitting Auxenfans and tried to grab her bag.